Jump to content

 That's why we launched LORIOT Verso, a new division with a clear vision of using the Internet of Things to create a better world.

-In the quest for a healthier and more resilient planet, LORIOT Verso combines profound know-how of the most advanced IoT technologies and extensive experience in environmental monitoring, a field to which I have already dedicated several years of work as founder and CEO of a solution provider.
+In the quest for a healthier and more resilient planet, LORIOT Verso combines profound know-how of the most advanced IoT technologies and extensive experience in environmental monitoring.
 Building on this background, we provide end-to-end solutions that measure and deliver vital data to predict and prevent natural disasters.

 As we move forward, our commitment extends beyond mere data acquisition.
 LORIOT Verso envisions "Climate Resilience as a Service," providing not just information but actionable insights and solutions that contribute to building more resilient and sustainable communities.